 When ready to eat, just pull out and heat through in the microwave in 30-second increments until piping hot.

 How to Clean Your Baking Sheet After Cooking

 When cooking bacon in the oven, you will have less mess, but there is still some mess involved.
-Our method is to line the baking sheet so once it is out of the oven and cooled, you can simply pull that liner off and throw it away.
+Our method is to line the baking sheet, so once it is out of the oven and cooled, you can pull that liner off and throw it away.

 This method is not one in which you would save the bacon grease for other recipes.
-So, we remove the bacon from the pan, let the pan and excess grease cool, then will remove the foil or parchment paper and throw it away.
+So, remove the bacon from the pan, let the pan and excess grease cool, and then remove the foil or parchment paper and throw it away.

-Prior to adding the baking sheet to the dishwasher or to the sink to wash, we will use paper towels to wipe off as much excess grease residue as possible so it cleans well without causing other dishes to have a greasy film.
+Before adding the baking sheet to the dishwasher or to the sink to wash, we will use paper towels to wipe off as much excess grease residue as possible, so it cleans well without causing other dishes to have a greasy film.

 More Bacon Recipes You’ll Love

 Bacon is the cornerstone of many of our favorite recipes.
-Aside from basic bacon and eggs for breakfast, below you will find some more recipes that are ideal for using this new method for how to cook bacon in the oven.
+Besides basic bacon and eggs for breakfast, below, you will find some more recipes that are ideal for using this new method to cook bacon in the oven.

 - Cobb Pasta Salad Recipe

 - Monterey Chicken Skillet